Faculty Advisor Training

 -

 Main Assessment: Real-life scenarios with some normative quizzing.
+This first module is an introduction to all online resource references.

 Design Approach: